 The Company contributes to the Plan on behalf of each participant an amount equal to 50% of the participant's pretax and Roth contributions each pay period, limited to 5% of such participant's compensation received during that period.
-Company matching contributions are invested in the Owens-Illinois Company stock fund and are immediately fully vested.
-Participants are allowed to transfer Company matching contributions from the Company stock fund at any time.
+Company matching contributions are invested in the O-I Glass, Inc. Company Stock Fund and are immediately fully vested.
+Participants are allowed to transfer Company matching contributions from the Company Stock Fund at any time.
 The Company contributes an additional 3% of base compensation for all salaried employees.
 The additional 3% is invested according to the participant's investment elections.
 For employees with no investment election in the Plan, the additional 3% contributed by the Company is automatically invested in the appropriate target date lifecycle fund for the participant and are fully vested.
+All contributions are subject to certain limitations of the Internal Revenue Code (the "Code").